The benefits of ongoing temperature monitoring using a cattle bolus

 This data-driven process allows for early containment and averts the spread of disease.
 Additionally, it gives farmers the ability to react to stress indicators.
 This also has the effect of reduced reliance on antibiotics and lower mortalities.
 This enhanced veterinary control means better cost control around herd health management too.

 Lactation and calving

 Consistent temperature monitoring also helps farmers to predict calving.
 This increases the viability of every animal and empowers farmers to engage in veterinary intervention where necessary.
-Temperature can also provide some excellent insights for the purposes of lactation and these data readings enhance milk production.
+Temperature can also provide some excellent insights for the purposes of lactation and these data readings are a foundation for practices to enhance milk production.

 Reduced labour costs.
 Increased productivity.
 Saved time and money

 Traditional processes around livestock health and temperature monitoring are a labour-intensive and costly affair.
 Smart technologies for herd management and livestock health not only reduce losses, but improve productivity for increased profits and cost savings.
 As a consequence of this, manpower and cashflow can be utilised where it is really needed to drive efficiency ad scale.